Sharon-B/Inside-Out/README.md

 # Project Summary

 Inside Out Garden Furniture is an e-commerce store where users can browse and purchase garden furniture items.
 Users can browse by category and search for specific items.
+A purchse can be made using a test card with the following details:

+* Card no: 4242 4242 4242 4242
+* Exp: Any future date
+* CVV: Any 3 digits
+* Zip: Any 5 digits

 # Contents